ufidon/eth/labs/lab03/README.md

 ~ $
 ```

-On Windows server VM, 🪟
+On Windows server VM 🪟

 3. Hardening the target machine by turning on Data Execution Protection (DEP)
 4. Restart Windows server VM then restart EasyFTP

-On Kali Linux VM, 🐧
+On Kali Linux VM 🐧

 5. Launch the easyftp_cwd_fixret exploit again

-On Windows server VM, 🪟
+On Windows server VM 🪟

 6. If you see a box pops up saying "ftpbasicsvr.exe has stopped working", then DEP has saved your server by stopping the attack!